Art by Janet L. Snell

 Yes, sir.
 Used to be the suburbs were where you waited to learn how not to be your ancestors, waited to learn how to be modern, so you could thumb your nose at the Ruskies and have a den with a built in bar—and Jesus! if the old folks back home could see me now!

 And so we learned to be modern.
 And then the whole damn world exploded.
 Man!
 Did you see the news?
 Watts is burning.
 Detroit is burning.
 Chicago is burning.
 Buffalo is burning.
 They're busing in Boston.
 They're breaking down the barriers.

 Gonna walk before they make me run.

-These days the burbs are where you are when you no longer believe that there is anything but running (God damn!
+These days the burbs are where you are when you no longer believe there is anything but running (God damn!
 Everytime you think you can rest, the coloreds and the killers and everything you fear just come creeping in like they think they owned the place).
-It's where you end up when you no longer believe that there is any particular place to be—(they are all interchangeable)—when you no longer have roots or love the land (who can afford to cling to what must be left behind?).
+It's where you end up when you no longer believe there is any particular place to be—(they are all interchangeable)—when you no longer have roots or love the land (who can afford to cling to what must be left behind?).

 In America we only talk to each other on TV and the internet.
 We elect our gods and vote for our idols.
 We flee the Red Death and infect each other behind masques at the neverending masked ball.